 The NAEYC Accreditation of Early Childhood Higher Education Programs system does not offer direct consulting services to a program seeking or maintaining accreditation.
-There are multiple training opportunities for a program, though, offered through the system (see Professional Development Resources for Programs) that provide guidance on the policies, processes, and expectations regarding program alignment with the NAEYC Professional Preparation Standards.
+There are multiple training opportunities for a program, though, offered through the system (see Professional Development Resources for Programs on p.47 that provide guidance on the policies, processes, and expectations regarding program alignment with the NAEYC Higher Education Accreditation Standards.